-So the horses that were in 1890 considered native, the same horses the Forest Service was already managing before 1971, all of a sudden after 1971 did not exist and were deemed Indian horses, stray livestock and Feral.
-It seems that the Forest Service either purposely forgot history or simply made a very big oversight in 1971, when they were mandated to count and protect wild horses and set up a wild horse territory.
+So while the horses were considered native in 1890 and managed under the Multiple Use Sustained Yield Act before 1971, they were deemed Indian horses, stray livestock and Feral after 1971.
+It seems that the Forest Service either forgot history or simply made a very big oversight in 1971, when they were mandated by the Wild Free Roaming Horse and Burro Act, to count and protect wild horses and establish a wild horse territory.

 While looking further into US Forest Service documents we found that they themselves acknowledged the existence of the wild horses since 1930.
 Further more we found this document from May 17, 1979, Phoenix Gazette.
 It proves several of our hypothesis.
 Mr. Perl Charles, a former Forest Service official and noted conservationist (for whom many hiking trails are named still) confirmed that the horses were wild and had been present on the Salt River; “ maybe since the turn of the century.” he said.
 Mr. Charles was advocating for protection of the population of the estimated 40 to 50 wild horses on Forest Service lands, stating, “It’s a delightful thing to watch them running free.”